gitfer/gspreadlib/README.md

 * `npm install`
 * `npm start` (listening on localhost, port: 3000)
 * `npm t` in order to run jest tests.
+* `npm run start-clear` in order to run localhost:3000 with cleared storage.
+* `npm run webpack-build` in order to run webpack in watch mode.